Image by Abdur Rahman

 So, if you need to fill a position, the last thing you want is to be turned down by an applicant who appears to be a perfect fit for your culture.

+You’re thinking, “How do I get the person to accept my offer?”
 Think back to when you were job hunting.
 What did you do in interviewing for jobs?

-You probably prepared by learning all you could about the prospective employer, you were prompt for your interviews, had impeccable manners, showed strong interest in the job, asked insightful questions and had good body language, etc., etc.
+You probably prepared by learning all you could about the prospective employer, you were prompt for your interviews, had impeccable manners, showed strong interest in the job, asked insightful questions and had good body language, etc.

 Well, guess what?
-Many of these strategies will work for you as the boss in trying to land a great job candidate.
+Many of these strategies will also work for you as the boss in trying to land a great job candidate.

-Here are the keys to landing your desired applicant:
+Keys to landing your desired applicant:

-1. The marketing process for your business image is important.
-But your first thought is to make sure your brand is strong internally.
+Your first thought is to make sure your brand is strong internally.

 Is your company structured in order to be attractive to the best talent?
 It’s not an easy or quick process to make certain your company is where the best applicants will want to work.